natecostello/van_two_point_oh/blog/2023-3-15-air-cond-install/air-conditioning.md

 **We could do one of these: https://www.amazon.com/Pack-Threaded-Slip-Bulkhead-Brand/dp/B0195K6QUS 3 or 4" long  ** Winner  Hole saw size is 2.5"

+This fits everything, both hoses, pos and neg 6AWG, and the two harnesses that pass through.
+Tested.

 Or two of these: https://www.amazon.com/Odyssea-Bulkhead-Fitting-Aquarium-Filters/dp/B017KXKHIO/ 2-1/8 long

 For insulation we can pickup .75 pipe insulation from depot and ziptie tight

 Emailed undermount about mounting hardware:
 >Still working my install planning without access to the hardware.
 Question about the transit mounting brackets: